Where Is The Girl

 Cheryl looked up as the Luna took the sling off and put it around her neck.
 “What about you?”

 The short-barreled pump shotgun belched fire once, twice, three times before it fell to the floor.
 While she had been blasting at the five wolves in the front, one had run in from the kitchen behind her and knocked her to the ground.
 The black wolf’s jaws clamped down on her right elbow, and loud crunches accompanied her screams as she tumbled forward.
 Wolves surged through the undefended door, one grabbing her left forearm and pulling while others attacked her legs.
-The wolves kept her on her stomach, unable to fight their combined weight.
+The wolves kept her on her stomach, unable to fight their combined weight with her injured limbs.

 “Hold her,” the command came from outside, and a man came through the door.
 He was huge, his head almost touching the doorframe, his shoulders having to turn sideways to enter.
 He stepped over the dead wolves on the porch and looked down with disdain at the woman on the ground.
 She looked at him, fury showing on her face.
 “Your mate is dead,” the man said as she finally gave up her struggle, her broken limbs bleeding onto the glossy wooden floor.
 “Your Betas, your warriors as well.
 Your safe house is surrounded, it’s defenders lay dead or dying on the grass outside it.”

 “You won’t get away with this, Todd.”
 She spit at his feet, the bloody mix not quite making it there.

 “I warned your father what would happen if he turned down my proposal, and he should have known better.
 You refused me, but your daughter will not be able to.
 Where is she?”